 How important is computer speed for my topic ( High / Medium / Low)?
 Justify your answer using examples of how a computer is used to perform a task related to your application.

-The speed of the computer would probably be high because it is made for handling games and computer games and console games usual need high processing speed to bring out the best features
+The speed of the computer would probably be high because it is made for handling games and computer games and console games usual need high processing speed to bring out the best features.
+A clock speed of 3.5 GHz to 4.0 GHz is generally considered a good clock speed for gaming but it&#39;s more

+important to have good single thread performance.
+This means that your CPU does a good job understanding

+and completing single tasks.
+This is not to be confused with having a single core processor.

 How important is data storage for my topic ( High / Medium / Low)?
 Justify your answer using examples of how a computer is used to perform a task related to your application.